Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 Engineer Development at Our Global Sites

-The Safety Strategic Business Unit operates five manufacturing sites in four countries (the U.S., China, Thailand, and Poland).
+The Safety Strategic Business Unit operates manufacturing sites in five countries (the U.S., China, Thailand, Poland, and India).
 While each location develops its own training and development programs, the Human Development Center trains and certifies trainers specialized in critical processes and develops special skills to ensure that the same level of safety and quality are being incorporated into manufacturing practices worldwide.
-Currently, there are 25 certified trainers across the globe, and each one trains and certifies new trainers locally at the various business sites.
+Currently, there are 21 certified trainers across the globe, and each one trains and certifies new trainers locally at the various business sites.

-We opened four dojos, for safety, quality, maintenance, and assembly, at Daicel Safety Systems (Jiangsu) Co., Ltd. (DSSC) in China and Daicel Safety Systems (Thailand) Co., Ltd. (DSST) in Thailand, and two dojos, for safety and maintenance training, at Daicel Safety Systems (Thailand) Co., Ltd. (DSST) in Thailand in January 2021.
+To provide training, we established four dojos, for safety, quality, maintenance, and assembly, at Daicel Safety Systems (Jiangsu) Co., Ltd. (DSSC) in China and Daicel Safety Systems (Thailand) Co., Ltd. (DSST), and one dojo, for quality, at Daicel Safety Systems Americas, Inc. (DSSA) in November 2023, and two dojos, for safety and quality, at Daicel Safety Systems India Pvt.
+Ltd. (DSSI) in February 2024.

 We conduct training and development programs tailored to local cultures and the scale of each business site based on Daicel’s relentless pursuit of safety and quality and monozukuri spirit.